moritzshore/rswap/README.md

 -   `autoset_output` can be enabled, such that the output of the SWAP model matches your provided observed data
 -   `timeout` sets the max allowed runtime of SWAP
+-   `verbose` Prints everything the function does to the console with pretty colors

 ## Accessing Data <a name="data"></a>